How Do You Steer a Bobsled? An Olympic Equipment FAQ

 It may look like a ski jumper can pull on any old form-fitting bodysuit and hit the mountain, but things are a bit more complicated than that.
 Their suits have to be made of a spongy material and can't be thicker than five millimeters.
 Additionally, the suits must allow a certain amount of air to pass through them; jumpers wearing suits without sufficient air permeability are disqualified.
 (This rule keeps jumpers from wearing suits that could unfairly act as airfoils.)
 These rules are seriously enforced, too; Norwegian skier Sigurd Petterson found himself DQed at the 2006 Torino Games due to improper air permeability.

 Those aren't the only concerns, though.
-At last weekend's normal hill event, judges disqualified Italian jumper Roberto Dellasega because his suit was too baggy.
+In 2010, judges disqualified Italian jumper Roberto Dellasega because his suit was too baggy.

 What's up with the short track speed skaters' gloves?